 “What about all of your things?
 Your clothes, furniture?”

-“Jake got a friend to go with him to pack all of our clothing, and our photo albums and personal things, but he refused to take anything else out of the house.
-He hired a company to clean it out, sell anything that didn’t stage well for buyers.”
+“Jake had a friend help him to pack up our clothing, and our photo albums and personal things, but he refused to take anything else out of the house.
+He hired a company to clean it out and sell anything that didn’t stage well for buyers.”

 “Not really,” I said in disbelief.

-“Really,” she said with a sad smile, “Half of our stuff was still in boxes, we’d only been there for a little over two months.
-The house sold quickly, we put it on the market for what we bought it for, we just wanted to be rid of it.
-But you know Wellesley.
-There was a bidding war and we ended up having to pay taxes on the profit.”
-She shrugged.
+“Yeah, really,” she said with a sad smile, “Half of our stuff was still in boxes anyway, we’d only been there for a little over two months.
+The house sold quickly, and we found a place across town, off Weston Road.”

 “Who bought the house?”
 I asked.

 “A family with three little girls.
-Eight, six and two,” Becca said as she picked up her daughter.
+Eight, six and two,” Becca said as she opened a container of Cheerios for Skylar.

-I wanted to ask if she told the family, but I knew the answer, so I ask “Has anything happened in your new house, or did everything end when you left?”
+I wanted to ask if they told the family anything about the house, but I knew the answer, so I asked, “What about your new house, anything happened there or did everything end when you left?”